bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-pf11.rst

 `TreeUtils class <https://github.com/primefaces/primefaces/blob/10.0.0/src/main/java/org/primefaces/util/TreeUtils.java>`_
 into your project.

-Old Themes removed
-""""""""""""""""""

-Instead of modena, primefaces-ivy, all-themes themes use freya-ivy or serenity-ivy.
-You may need to adjust your hand crafted CSS rules to the new theme.

 Components have different CSS classes
 """""""""""""""""""""""""""""""""""""

 Some components have new CSS classes.
-You may need to adjust your CSS rules and WebTests if they select a component by its css classes.
+You may need to adjust your CSS rules and :ref:`WebTests <web-testing>` if they select a component by its CSS classes.

 Font-Awesome updated to 6.1.0
 """""""""""""""""""""""""""""